swift-server-community/mqtt-nio/README.md

     configuration: .init(useSSL: true, tlsConfiguration: tlsConfiguration), )
 ```
+Currently trustRoots and client certificates are not fully supported on iOS.
 ## WebSockets

 MQTT also supports Web Socket connections.
 Set `Configuration.useWebSockets` to `true` and set the URL path in `Configuration.webSocketsURLPath` to enable these.